davidmreed/dedupe_trees/README.md

 ### `interactive`

 The `interactive` resolver will stop the process for each group of duplicated files and request user input to resolve the duplicates. `interactive` is not a sort-based resolver.
-Other resolvers, like `copy-pattern`, may be specified before `interactive` to reduce the set of duplicates, but resolvers specified after `interactive` will never be invoked.
+Other resolvers, like `copy-pattern`, may be specified before `interactive` to reduce the set of duplicates, but resolvers specified after `interactive` will never be invoked unless the user chooses to skip interactive resolution of a specific group.

+### `arbitrary`

+The `arbitrary` resolver simply picks an arbitrary single file from the group to be the original and sinks the rest.
+It's useful as the last resolver in the chain, in a circumstance where you want to ensure that `dedupe.py` actually resolves all duplicate groups even if previous resolvers weren't able to differentiate between the duplicated copies.

+`arbitrary` currently picks the first file sorted by file name, but that behavior isn't guaranteed.

 ## Sinks